whiteribbonalliance/dashboard-api/README.md

 ## How to create a new campaign

-When a new campaign is created, its dashboard will be accessible in the front-end using `dashboard_path` from the config.

 1. Create a new config folder at `campaigns-config/[NEW_CONFIG_FOLDER_NAME]`.
 2. Inside the new folder create the file `config.json` (copy `config.json` from `campaigns-config/example/config.json`).
-3. Fill the configuration:
+3. Fill in the configuration:
     1. `campaign_code`: Required - An unique code for the campaign.
     2. `password`: Optional - A password for accessing protected paths of a campaign.
     3. `dashboard_path` Required - Path to access the dashboard in the front.